-Golnar Yarmohammad Touski is a doctorate student researching Iranian contemporary art at University of Pittsburgh’s program of History of Art and Architecture.
-As an artist she studied painting and sculpture at University of Art in Tehran, and obtained an MA of art history at Ohio University with a focus on contemporary Iranian performance art in diaspora.
-Her research interests include mobility, borders, geopolitics, space and place and relational aesthetics.
+Golnar Yarmohammad Touski is a doctoral student researching Iranian and Middle Eastern contemporary art at the department of History of Art and Architecture, University of Pittsburgh.
+As an artist, she studied painting and sculpture at University of Art in Tehran and obtained an MA of art history at Ohio University with a focus on contemporary Iranian performance art in diaspora.
+Her research interests include postcolonial theory, modernism studies, uneven and combined development, relational aesthetics, mobility, borders, and geopolitics.

 Golnar works closely with art journals in Tehran, curated exhibitions on Iranian art, and is a practicing performance artist.